suanTech/tiny-post-app/README.md

 **Problem**

-(According to Next.js docs,) One of your pages that leverages the next/image component, passed a src value that uses a hostname in the URL that isn't defined in the images.remotePatterns in next.config.js.
+(According to Next.js docs,) One of your pages that leverages the next/image component, passed a src value that uses a hostname in the URL that isn't defined in the `images.remotePatterns` in `next.config.js`.

 **Solution**
 Update next.config.js file(add image domains to be directed)